edscottite/The-Azure-Program/README.md

 # Why should I use Azure?

-> The Azure Program is a piece of software that any modern operating system can use.
-It offers  cyber-security tools such as Network Montering ( Who, When and How someone is connected to your WAN - Wireless Area Network ) and backdoor defence capability ( APPROVED APPS ONLY ).
-The main idea of the project was the concept of accessability.
+The Azure Program is a piece of software that can run on any current operating system.
+It provides cyber-security capabilities such as as Network Montering (Who, When, and How Someone Connects to Your WAN - Wireless Area Network) and backdoor defensive capability (APPROVED APPS ONLY).
+The basic idea behind the project was the concept of accessibility.
 Did your mouse break?
-Type in any keyboard shortcut to get where you'd go.
-Want to test your brain while having fun?
-Tetris and Pac-man.
-The program itself is designed as a simple terminal to keep things sleak and simple.
-The program's goal is not to put constraint on your devices functionality so we do that by minismilising design but it can customied upon the users choice.
+Type any keyboard shortcut to reach where you want to go.
+Want to challenge your intellect while having fun?
+Tetris and Pac-Man.
+The programme is designed as a small terminal to keep things clean and uncomplicated.
+The program's purpose is not to limit your device's capabilities, thus we utilise a minimalist design that can be customised by the user.

 Version = 0.1